data301-2020-winter1/course-project-solo_502/data/processed/README.md

-#The data/processed directory contains the data after processing, cleaning,...
+### The data/processed directory contains the data after processing, cleaning,...

->After running the code through different datasets, each for a location of a ski resort, I'm saving the annual, seasonal and monthly data in the data/processed directory.
+>After running the code through different datasets, the annual, seasonal and monthly data for each location of a ski resort will be saved separately in the /processed directory.